Improve Large Language Model Systems with User Logs: Experimental Setup

 \subsection{Baselines}

 Prior work does not propose a pipeline specifically tailored for user log-driven optimization.
-In addition to the direct output of the base model, we compare against three related categories of methods: \begin{itemize}[leftmargin=*] \item \textbf{Retrieval-Augmented Generation (RAG):} RAG augments LLMs by retrieving and incorporating relevant external information~\cite{su2024dragin,su2024mitigating,tu2025robust,dong2025decoupling,su2025dynamic}.
-In our setting, we treat each dialogue session as an entry and use the test question as the search query to retrieve relevant user queries from the dialogues.
-We use either BM25~\cite{robertson2009probabilistic} or Qwen3-Embedding-0.6B~\cite{zhang2025qwen3embeddingadvancingtext} as the retriever and include entries relevant to the top-5 retrieved queries as the LLM context.
-When the context exceeds the LLM's maximum length, we truncate the documents using a bisection strategy. \item \textbf{Memory for LLM Systems:} We evaluate MemOS~\cite{li2025memosmemoryosai}, ReMem~\cite{wei2025evomemorybenchmarkingllmagent}, A-Mem~\cite{xu2025amem}, Mem0~\cite{Mem0}, and MemoryOS~\cite{kang-etal-2025-memory}.
-All user logs are organized at the session level for memory storage, and the resulting systems are treated as evolved systems, uniformly using the top-5 entries.
-For the latter three methods, we follow all settings from the original MemoryBench paper.
-Although MemOS provides a complete API for the memory system, to ensure a consistent base LLM across all the methods, we use the official memory and retrieval APIs and evaluate on the test set with the same base LLM as other baselines.
-Note that the Long-Short dataset contains extremely long contexts, and we find that Mem0 cannot process them and cannot produce responses within a reasonable time.
-Thus, we do not report Mem0’s performance on this dataset.
-This finding is consistent with the conclusions reported in the original MemoryBench paper. \item \textbf{Training Methods:} Using preference data constructed by UNO, we evaluate two offline training approaches: supervised fine-tuning (SFT) and DPO.
-All training settings follow UNO's settings. \end{itemize}
+In addition to the direct output of the base model, we compare against three related method categories: 1) \textbf{Retrieval-Augmented Generation (RAG)}: We use either BM25~\cite{robertson2009probabilistic} or Qwen3-Embedding-0.6B~\cite{zhang2025qwen3embeddingadvancingtext} as the retriever.
+2) \textbf{Memory for LLM Systems}: We evaluate MemOS~\cite{li2025memosmemoryosai}, ReMem~\cite{wei2025evomemorybenchmarkingllmagent}, A-Mem~\cite{xu2025amem}, Mem0~\cite{Mem0}, and MemoryOS~\cite{kang-etal-2025-memory}.
+3) \textbf{Training Methods}: Using preference data constructed by UNO, we evaluate two offline training approaches: supervised fine-tuning (SFT) and direct preference optimization (DPO).